Skip to main content

 Not Using Stop-Loss Orders

 Stop-loss orders are an important tool in every investor’s tool chest.
-Stop-loss orders can be used to both limit losses or secure profits when markets prices fall sharply.
+Stop-loss orders can be used to both limit losses or secure profits when market prices fall sharply.
 Here’s how a stop-loss order works.
 Say you buy stock XYZ at $250 per share.
 Over time, it rises to $350 a share.
 You then put in a stop-loss order to sell your position in the stock if it falls to $300 a share.

 Then the market plunges.
 So does the price per share of company XYZ, dropping down to $260 a share.
 However, with your stop-loss order in place, you automatically sold all your shares once the stock price hit $300.
 By selling at $300 a share, you limited your potential losses and still realized some of your gains.
 You’re now sitting on cash and profits from your stake in company XYZ.

 Stop-loss orders also provide peace of mind, so you don’t feel the need to constantly check how your portfolio is performing.
 Essentially, stop-loss orders are supposed to put a floor underneath your stock holdings.
-However, there are rare occasions when the number of sellers are so great that a stop can be overrun.
-In other words, using them will reduce the risk of your investments from free falling if the market takes a sudden and steep downturn — but they are not a guarantee.
+However, there are rare occasions when the number of sellers is so great that a stop can be overrun.
+In other words, using them will reduce the risk of your investments from free-falling if the market takes a sudden and steep downturn — but they are not a guarantee.

 Buying Back Into The Market Too Soon